Maxwell-independence: a new rank estimate for 3D rigidity matroids: Main Result and Proof

+Figure \ref{compG} shows how to obtain a 2-thin component graph from a graph and a cover by its vertex-maximal components.

+Note that components sharing only vertices are non-adjacent in the component graph.
+Edge components have degree zero and become disconnected nodes in the component graph.
+See Figure \ref{compG}.

+Lemma \ref{lem:comb}(\ref{thm:9tree}) below states an important property of component graphs of Maxwell-independent graphs.
+Specifically, these 2-thin component graphs generalize the concept of partial $m$-trees (also called {\em tree-width $m$ graphs}) and Henneberg constructions \cite{graver:servatius:rigidityBook:1993}, which we define below.

+\begin{dfn} Let $m$ be a positive integer.
+Then a 2-thin component graph is called a {\em generalized partial $m$-tree} if it can be reduced to an empty graph by a sequence of the following two operations: (i) removal of a component node of degree at most $m$ and (ii) removal of an edge node of degree one. \end{dfn}

-For a Maxwell-independent graph $\M$ and a 2-thin cover $\X$ of $\M$, the 2-thin component graph $\C_{\M}$ has the following property: \begin{thm} If $\M$ is a Maxwell-independent graph and $\X$ is a 2-thin cover of $\M$ by components of $\M$, then \begin{enumerate}[(a)] \item any subgraph of the 2-thin component graph $\C_{\M}$ with respect to $\X$ has average degree strictly less than $4$. \item any subgraph of the 2-thin component graph of $\M$ with respect to $\X$ is a generalized partial $3$-tree. \end{enumerate} \end{thm} \begin{proof} \begin{enumerate}[(a)] \item Let $\K_{\M}$ be any subgraph of the 2-thin component graph $\C_{\M}$ with respect to $\X$.
-Let $K$ denote $\K_{\M}$'s corresponding subgraph in $\M$.
-Let $\X_{K}:= \{\M_1, \ldots, \M_n\}$ be $\X$ restricted to $K$.
-Let $V_i$ and $E_i$ be the shared vertex and shared edge sets of component node $\M_i$ of $K$ that are shared by other component nodes $\M_j$ of $K$.
+Now we are ready to state the lemma. \begin{lem} If $\M$ is a Maxwell-independent graph and $\X$ is a 2-thin cover of $\M$ by components of $\M$, then \begin{enumerate}[(a)] \item the component nodes of any subgraph of the 2-thin component graph $\C_{\X}$ have average degree strictly less than $4$. \item any subgraph of the 2-thin component graph $\C_{\X}$ of $\M$ is a generalized partial $3$-tree. \end{enumerate} \end{lem} \begin{proof} \begin{enumerate}[(a)] \item First we remove all edge components of $\M$ and show the remainder of the component graph has average degree $<4$.

+Let $\K_{\X}$ be any subgraph of the 2-thin component graph $\C_{\X}$.
+Let $K$ denote $\K_{\X}$'s corresponding subgraph in $\M$.
+Let $\{\M_1, \ldots, \M_n\}$ be $\X$ restricted to $K$.
+Let $V_i$ and $E_i$ be the shared vertex and shared edge sets of component $\M_i$ of $K$, i.e., $V_i$ and $E_i$ are shared by other components $\M_j$ of $K$.
 Let $V_s$ and $E_s$ be the entire sets of such shared vertices and shared edges in $K$.
-Denote the average degree of vertices in the shared graph as $s = 2\frac{|E_s|}{|V_s|}$ and the average degree of a shared vertex within a component node as $w =2\frac{\sum_{i} |E_i|}{\sum_{i} |V_i|}$.
-Let $n_e$ and $n_v$ denote the number of component nodes $\M_i$ of $K$ that share $e$ and $v$ respectively.
-Since the Maxwell count of each $\M_i$ is $6$, the Maxwell count of $K$ can be calculated as follows:
+Let $n_e$ and $n_v$ denote the number of components $\M_i$ of $K$ that share $e$ and $v$ respectively.
+Since the Maxwell count of each $\M_i$ is $6$ (they are all non-trivial), the Maxwell count of $K$ can be calculated as follows:

 Suppose the Maxwell count of $K$ is $\geq 6$.
 We have